jonathanasullivan/jonathanasullivan.github.io/_pages/jointheteam.md

 For specific opportunities coming up in the next year, see below.

 ### PhD
+:rotating_light: :rotating_light: :rotating_light:

-I am recruiting candidates for a fully-funded PhD study in human-environment geography to begin in Fall 2023If you are interested in applying to start Fall '23, please send me an email with your research interests and a CV.
+I am recruiting candidates for a fully-funded PhD study in human-environment geography to begin in Fall 2023.
+Candidates interested in quantitative and qualitative research on the relationships between agriculture, climate, land tenure, food systems and food security - particularly with a focus in low- and middle-income countries are esepecially welcome to apply.
+A Bachelor's or Master's degree or significant coursework in natural or environmental social sciences is preferable, but not required, as is relevant research and/or professional experience.

+:rotating_light: :rotating_light: :rotating_light:

 ### Postdoc
 I currently do not have any opportunities for postdocs at this time.

-### Living in Tucson
+### :sun_with_face: :cactus: Living in Tucson :cactus: :sun_with_face: